BSc (Hons) Digital Healthcare Science

 The course will be a mix of taught sciences and practical placements.

-There are seven taught modules in each of the first two years, blended into five concentrated learning blocks each year.
-Between these concentrated blocks, there is a programme of activities including an average of one day per week on placement in a clinical setting after completing year one.
+There will be a series of taught modules, blended into concentrated learning blocks each year.
+Between these concentrated blocks, there will be a programme of activities including an average of one day per week on placement in a clinical setting after completing year one.

 Before each teaching block, you will study a virtual case designed to integrate the different strands of science learning on that block.
 This case-based learning will incorporate personal and group study, web-based discussions and tutor interaction.

-The third year comprises four taught modules, a placement-learning project, and a 30-credit work based project/dissertation.
+The third year comprises of taught modules, a placement-learning project, and a 30-credit work based project/dissertation.